ArminRezz/RecieptScanner/README.md

    ```

 ## AdamCodd Donut Model
 This model has been retrained on an improved version of the **AdamCodd/donut-receipts** dataset (deduplicated, manually corrected).
 The new license for the V2 model is **cc-by-nc-4.0**.
-For commercial use rights, please contact me at [adamcoddml@gmail.com](mailto:adamcoddml@gmail.com).
+For commercial use rights, please contact him at [adamcoddml@gmail.com](mailto:adamcoddml@gmail.com).
 Meanwhile, the V1 model remains available under the **MIT license** (under the v1 branch).